bartonmalow/cursor-toggle-excluded-files/CONTRIBUTING.md

 ### Formatting

 This project uses [prettier](https://prettier.io/) for code formatting.
-You can run prettier across the code by calling `yarn run pretty` from a terminal.
+You can run prettier across the code by calling `pnpm run pretty` from a terminal.

 To format the code as you make changes you can install the [Prettier - Code formatter](https://marketplace.visualstudio.com/items/esbenp.prettier-vscode) extension.